 Consider all of the options.
 It’s possible that your loved one might prefer having a nurse come to the house each day.
 If feasible, they might rather live with a family member instead of going to a care facility.

 If your loved one does not want to admit that they cannot live independently anymore, you might need to bring in reinforcements.
 Advice from a trusted medical professional might carry more weight when it comes to your relative accepting the inevitable.
 Make an appointment with his or her family doctor to discuss whether they believe your loved one can continue to live independently.
 This trusted doctor can also explain the options available.
-You can also look on the Eldercare locator to see what’s available in your area.
+You can also look on Eldercare Locator to see what’s available in your area.

 If it is an urgent situation, you might have no choice but to get a social worker who specializes in elder care involved.
 This can be hurtful to your loved one, but his or her physical safety needs to come first.